javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 performance analysis should also investigate whether or not the use of `int` or `char` data influences the performance of the algorithms that find the LCS.

-TODO: Make sure that your responses explain WHY certain configurations are faster!
+Make sure that your responses explain WHY certain configurations are faster!

-TODO: It is not sufficient to ONLY explain WHICH configuration is faster!
+It is not sufficient to ONLY explain WHICH configuration is faster!

-TODO: It is not sufficient to ONLY discuss the empirical results!
+It is not sufficient to ONLY discuss the empirical results!
 You must also state and explain the worst-case time complexities for each of the stated methods!